By Matt Lalande in Personal Injury Articles on April 02, 2018

 You need to prove that the negligence occurred – and that proof is determined on a balance of probabilities, as opposed to “beyond a reasonable doubt.”
 Beyond a reasonable doubt is the onus that we are all used to from watching televisions, but in a civil case, you need to prove your losses on a balance of probabilities, i.e., sometimes referred to as a preponderance of the evidence or a 51 percent likelihood of the occurrence.

 When your lawyer talks about your tort claim with you – remember that he or she is talking about your lawsuit against the driver that hit you.
 You are suing the driver that caused your accident for damages, or compensation.
 We can summarize “tort claim” in the form of questions to make things simpler:

 If you have been seriously hurt or suffered life changing injuries our Hamilton Lawyers can help.
-Please contact Lalande & Company Lawyers by filling in a contact form or by calling 905-333-8888 to book a free no-obligation consultation.
+Please contact Lalande Personal Injury Lawyers by filling in a contact form or by calling 905-333-8888 to book a free no-obligation consultation.
 If you are injured, we can travel to you.